 October 4, 2019 Conserving Eliot Burial Ground’s Oldest Grave Markers

 Chances are you have walked or driven right past one of Boston’s oldest cemeteries without even knowing it!
 The Eliot Burying Ground (formerly known as Old Roxbury Burying Ground and Eustis Street Burying Ground) is the oldest burying ground in Roxbury and one of the three oldest of Boston’s historic burying grounds.
-The oldest markers in the site date back to 1633.
+The oldest burials in the site date back to 1633, while the oldest markers are from the early 1650s.
 The last burial was held in 1854, excluding the additions to the family tombs.

 Despite the harsh freezing and thawing winters of New England, many of the slate stones have withstood the test of time, while other stones require more intensive conservation.
 HBI has begun work with the Kelly Thomas of the Boston Parks Department to inventory and set a course for their preservation.